 - generated significant interest in such teaching material from a network of organisations in multiple sectors;

-- developed hands-on teaching of technology to executives in a remote, online course;
+- developed hands-on teaching of technology to executives in a remote, online course and in person;

 - created teaching cases for publication which can be used by other universities;